-The AA screening concluded that minor wording changes to some of the questions in the Dacorum's Site Allocations Issues and Options DPD, including giving more prominence to the Special Area of Conservation in the Dacorum area, Chilterns Beechwoods, when discussing designated areas would assist in the protection of the site.
+The AA screening concluded that minor wording changes to some of the questions in the Dacorum's Site Allocations Issues and Options DPD, including giving more prominence to Chilterns Beechwoods SAC, when discussing designated areas would assist in the SAC's protection.
 The biggest, if indirect, threat to the Chilterns Beechwoods SAC would come from any significant development to the west of Hemel Hempstead and/ or the implementation of the Hemel Hempstead Northern Bypass and the associated increases in recreational use and air pollution damage to the SAC.
 'Significant development' was defined as any development larger in scale than a new residential neighbourhood.

 Mitigation measures were recommended as being necessary if the options listed above were pursued (i.e. development to west of Hemel Hempstead, Hemel Hempstead Northern Bypass).
-These would need to be agreed with Natural England and could also be used as best practice to limit recreational pressure on Chilterns Beechwoods SAC even if the above options were not pursued.

-Impacts from the Issues and Options overall, however, are not seen as being significant adverse effects and it is therefore not considered necessary to undertake a full Appropriate Assessment on the Dacorum Core Strategy Issues and Options.
+However overall, the Issues and Options were not found to lead to any significant effects and it was not considered necessary to undertake a full Appropriate Assessment on the Dacorum Core Strategy Issues and Options.